evanvin/PizzaPi/README.md

 ### Features

-* Automatically download songs from a spotify playlist (most likely a Shazam connected playlist)
+* Automatically download songs from spotify playlist(s) (most likely a Shazam connected playlist)
 * Transfer of .mp3 files to a USB plugged into a RPI that contains a folder with a specific name
 * ~~A web interface for file management~~ Not yet perfected